FESOM/fesom2/docs/getting_started/getting_started.rst

 Preparing the run
 ------------------

 You have to do several basic things in order to prepare the run.

-First, create a directory where results will be stored.
+First, be aware of the files you need to modify according to your run configurations.
+Normally, those are:

+- ``namelist.config``: inside of the ``config`` folder.
+In this file you can set several configurations, such as the path to your mesh, climatology and results, as well as run length, units and start year of your run.

+- ``namelist.forcing``: inside of the ``config`` folder.
+In this file you can set the path to your forcing files.

+- ``job_<name-of-hpc>``: inside of the ``work`` folder.
+In this file you can set other important configurations, such as the time, tasks and tasks per node you allocate to your run.

+The exact changes necessary to those file are indicated later in this documentation.
+Before doing so, create a directory to store your output.
 Usually, it is created in the model root directory:

 ::

     mkdir results

 You might make a link to some other directory located on the part of the system where you have a lot of storage.

-In the results directory, you have to create ``fesom.clock`` file (NOTE, if you change ``runid`` in ``namelist.config`` to something like ``runid=mygreatrun``, the file will be named ``mygreatrun.clock``).
+In your results directory, create a file named ``fesom.clock`` (NOTE: if you change ``runid`` in ``namelist.config`` to something like ``runid=mygreatrun``, the file will be named ``mygreatrun.clock``).

 Inside the file you have to put two identical lines:

 ::

     0 1 1958
     0 1 1958

 This is initial date of the model run, or the time of the `cold start` of your model.
+In case you want to start your run with a specific forcing from a specific year, substitute 1958 to the desired year.
 More detailed explanation of the clock file will be given in the `The clock file`_ section.

 The next step is to make some changes in the model configuration.
 All runtime options can be set in the namelists that are located in the config directory: